JetBrains/intellij-sdk-docs/topics/appendix/api_internal/api_internal.md

 <excerpt>Lists private API annotated with ApiStatus.Internal and corresponding replacement.</excerpt>

-This page lists commonly used API annotated with [`org.jetbrains.annotations.ApiStatus.Internal`](https://github.com/JetBrains/java-annotations/blob/master/common/src/main/java/org/jetbrains/annotations/ApiStatus.java) which indicates it's _private API_ and must not be used outside of IntelliJ Platform itself:
+This page lists commonly used API annotated with [`org.jetbrains.annotations.ApiStatus.Internal`](https://github.com/JetBrains/java-annotations/blob/master/common/src/main/java/org/jetbrains/annotations/ApiStatus.java) which indicates it is _private API_ and must not be used outside of IntelliJ Platform itself:

 > _ApiStatus.Internal Javadoc_:
 >